ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 ```
 nvcc --version
 ```
 It should show: nvcc not installed but can be installed by sudo apt install nvidia-cuda-toolkit.
-Go to this website: https://developer.nvidia.com/cuda-downloads.
-Then click on Linux--->x86_64--->Ubuntu--->18.04--->deb local, you will get the installation file & proccedure. <br>
-The installation proccedure is also mentioned below.
-Run the following commands in the terminal:
+Download cuda 10.1 from this website: https://developer.nvidia.com/cuda-downloads.
+Click on Linux--->x86_64--->Ubuntu--->18.04--->deb local, you will get the installation file.
+Now, run the following commands in the terminal:
 ```
 wget https://developer.download.nvidia.com/compute/cuda/repos/ubuntu1804/x86_64/cuda-ubuntu1804.pin
 sudo mv cuda-ubuntu1804.pin /etc/apt/preferences.d/cuda-repository-pin-600